 As a building society, our members come first, and we’re here to support you during the coronavirus (Covid-19) outbreak.

-We are updating our FAQ daily with the most commonly asked questions.
+We are updating our FAQ regularly with the most commonly asked questions.

 Frequently Asked Questions

 Our branches in Edinburgh, Glasgow, Inverness, Galashiels and Troon are currently open 9.30am to 12.30pm on Mondays and Fridays only.

 Phone lines are open as normal from 9am to 5pm, Monday to Friday (from 10am on Wednesdays).

 To protect our colleagues and members, please do not visit our branches unless you are making any of the following essential transactions:

 - Bank transfers

 Please see below for other ways to transact on your savings account if you can't get to a branch.